Journal Therapy

 Alternative therapy options

 Not being required to meet face-to-face with your therapist may make you more comfortable expressing yourself, which can contribute to a successful therapy session.
-In addition, some platforms allow you to electronically journal and show your entries with your therapist when you want to.
+In addition, some platforms allow you to electronically journal as part of journal therapy and show your entries with your therapist when you want to.

 Studies show online therapy is as effective as traditional in-person sessions, including therapeutic writing sessions.
 A study from 2018 on the benefits of online positive affect journaling (PAJ) therapy found that web-based writing therapy could significantly reduce mental distress for clients with anxiety.
 It concluded that PAJ therapy could benefit mental and physical health and overall quality of life.